Assault / Battery

 Assault and Battery Defense Attorney in Brooksville, FL

 When facing an assault or battery charge in the Hernando County area, it is important to be educated on your offense.
-Contact Ashley M. Aulls, P.A. if you have been arrested for assault or battery in Hernando County, Citrus County, Sumter County, and Pasco County area, including Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, and Hudson.
+Contact The Law Office of Ashley Aulls, P.A. if you have been arrested for assault or battery in Hernando County, Citrus County, Sumter County, and Pasco County area, including Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, and Hudson.
 Ashley Aulls will educate you on your case while keeping open communication lines and building a strong, customized defense against your charges.

 Florida Assault Definition and Penalties

 The confusion concerning the definition of assault is because the general definition as it is used in the dictionary and other everyday functions can include an act of violence being committed.
 The legal definition of assault in Florida as designated in Fla.
 Stat. § 784.011, however, is quite different.
 According to the legal definition, assault is an intentional and unlawful threat to do violence to another person communicated through word or action.
 This threat must be present with an apparent ability of the alleged offender to follow through, and an action which creates a justified fear that violence is imminent in the person allegedly being assaulted.